Lucas Redecker

-Lucas Bello Redecker (May 26, 1981) is a Brazilian politician affiliated with the Brazilian Social Democracy Party (PSDB).
+Lucas Bello Redecker (26 May 1981) is a Brazilian politician affiliated with the Social Democratic Party (PSD).
 Son of former federal deputy Júlio Redecker, Lucas is currently a federal deputy for Rio Grande do Sul and was once a state deputy in the state.

 Biography

 First years and education

 Of German descent, Lucas Redecker was born on May 26, 1981, in the city of Novo Hamburgo, in the interior of the state of Rio Grande do Sul, the first-born son of politician Júlio Redecker and educator Salete Bello Redecker.

 She has incomplete degrees in law from the University of Vale do Rio dos Sinos (Unisinos) and veterinary medicine from the Lutheran University of Brazil (ULBRA).